metheguyTNCT/TCT-Mods/README.md

 Hi!
 I'm metheguy.
 This is the place where i plunk my TCT mods, as the name would imply.

-The mods here can generally be categorized into seven categories.
+The mods here can generally be categorized into six categories.

 **Mods I Have Made:**
 These are released.
 Finished.
 Done-zo.
 I made 'em.
 Go play 'em.